 Boston has been running a successful marathon for over 120 years, London for nearly 40.
 These fantastic races have earned the right to run themselves as they wish, and are only being constrained by their own success.
 But both, if they wished, could improve on the fairness and transparency of their qualification rules, without having to make more places available.

 Boston could reset the women’s qualifying times to a more consistent age grading standard by tightening them for younger groups and loosening them for the over 60s.
-The current standards for women have not been given serious thought.
+The current standards for women have not been given serious thought – which is particularly disappointing in view of Boston’s mixed history with female runners.

 And London?
 I’ve no doubt that the organisers thought they were doing the right thing by setting the standards to achieve equal representation for men and women.
 But isn’t that just patronising?
 Surely all runners – where possible – deserve an equal opportunity.
 Qualifying times should be adjusted to make it a level playing field between men and women.
 And I’m pretty sure most runners would like to see a return to guaranteed entry for qualifying times – even if that means the times are slightly more demanding – so they know exactly what they have to do to qualify.
 If the organisers care about the runners, they should prioritise fairness and transparency over their own convenience.